 My Personal Experience as a Solo Female Traveler in Thailand

-Arriving to Thailand was a whirlwind of excitement.
-I was finally leaving the cold European weather behind and arriving to a country that I wouldn’t need to dress in layers to stay warm.
+Arriving in Thailand was a whirlwind of excitement.
+I was finally leaving the cold European weather behind and arriving in a country that I wouldn’t need to dress in layers to stay warm.
 I made the 10+ hour journey from Kraków to Bangkok where I would spend weeks traveling throughout the country and visiting three different cities – Bangkok, Chiang Mai, and Phuket.

 The Smoggy and Overcrowded City of Bangkok